arangodb/docs-hugo/site/content/3.12/aql/graphs/traversals.md

 menuTitle: Traversals
 weight: 10
 description: >-
-  There are two syntaxes for graph traversals in ArangoDB Query Language (AQL), the named graph and the anonymous graph.
+  You can traverse named graphs and anonymous graphs with a native AQL language construct
 archetype: default
 ---
 ## Syntax